lingtalfi/OnTheFlyForm/doc/off-protocol.md

 - type: complete
-- model: the off form model, see the README at the root of this repository
+- model:  a subset of the off form model, see the README at the root of this repository, containing the following entries:

+            (form level)
+            - isSuccess
+            - validationOk
+            - successMessage
+            - errorMessage
+            - _formErrors
+            (control level)
+            - only the errorX fields (we don't need the nameX and valueX fields since they have already been displayed)

 - data: extra data that the application might want to transmit